-The chemistry between Mara and Temple just sizzles, even though Temple can’t trust her and he doesn’t believe a word she say’s, he is drawn to her, because she hold’s the one thing that he has craved for twelve long years.
+The chemistry between Mara and Temple just sizzles, even though Temple can’t trust her and he doesn’t believe a word she says, he is drawn to her, because she holds the one thing that he has craved for twelve long years.
 The truth!
-The truth about what happened on that fateful night that changed his life forever.
-Their relationship isn’t all erotic sexy scenes it is built on first distrust from both sides then as they start to get to know each other there is a underlying attraction that just seem’s to surround them.
+The truth about what happened on that fateful night changed his life forever.
+Their relationship isn’t all erotic sex scenes it is built on first distrust from both sides then as they start to get to know each other there is an underlying attraction that just seems to surround them.

 I didn’t think that I would take to Mara after what she did to Temple, but you know once you get past that frosty mask that she wears and see the quiet and resilient women beneath then you really start to appreciate just what a great character she is.
 For me, the tipping point was when Temple was teaching her how to box.
 It is a beautiful scene between the two of them, she is vowing to him that she doesn’t want to hurt him and that’s when Temple finally realises that what she says is true.

 Temple covered his shock with feigned disinterest.
 “It was almost over, anyway.”

 She nodded, approaching him not seeming to care that he was bruised and bloody. ” I’ve no doubt you would have won, but I grew tired of waiting for that as well.”

 “Twelve years is a long time to wait.”

 Christ!
 She loved him, He came at her, caught her in his arms.
 “Say it again”